 This study also had a meaningful impact on Vascular Endothelial Growth Factor (VEGF), a protein that stimulates the formation of blood vessels and plays a specific role in the normal function and development of thyroid cells.

-The study’s authors primarily attribute the positive changes to body composition and thyroid function, to the anti-inflammatory and antioxidant properties of thymoquinone.
+The study’s authors primarily attribute the positive changes to body composition and thyroid function to the anti-inflammatory and antioxidant properties of thymoquinone.

 Infections

-The antibacterial properties of black seed oil may also play a role in the treatment of H. pylori, a bacterial infection in the stomach that is common in those with Hashimoto’s.
-TQ acts as a biofilm disruptor, meaning that it can break free from the protective coating that H. pylori uses to protect itself, allowing antibacterial components to reach the H. pylori bacteria and eradicate it.
 What’s more is that black seed oil has been shown to be gastro-protective in both human and rat studies.
 One rat study specifically looked at gastritis in rats with hypothyroid function and found that low thyroid function can be a trigger for gastritis.
 It also found that black seed oil can play a therapeutic role by inhibiting free radical generation and increasing levels of antioxidants that protect against oxidative stress in gastric tissue.
+[21]

 Candida is another infection that may play a role in the development of Hashimoto’s.
 In this case, Candida is a fungus that can overgrow in the digestive system and other areas of the body.
 (Click here to read more about Candida and Hashimoto’s.)
-Given that the active constituents in black seed oil of thymol, TQ and THQ are well known for their antifungal effects, black seed oil may be an antifungal option in the treatment of Candida.
+Given that the active constituents of thymol, TQ, and THQ in black seed oil are well known for their antifungal effects, black seed oil may be an antifungal option in the treatment of Candida.
+[22]

 Blood Sugar and Cholesterol Balance

-In a review of seven clinical trials, black seed oil showed promising results in improving glucose and lipids in Type 2 diabetes.
-Oftentimes, improvements in blood sugar go hand in hand with improvements in lipids, or cholesterol.
+In a review of seven clinical trials, black seed oil showed promising results in improving glucose and lipids in type 2 diabetes.
+[28] Oftentimes, improvements in blood sugar go hand in hand with improvements in lipids, or cholesterol.
 This seems to be the case in the studies that have looked at metabolic health in relation to black seed oil.

-Side Effects
+Side Effects/Precautions

 In the clinical trial of black seed oil with Hashimoto’s, nausea and itching were observed, and no other side effects were noted.

-Black seed oil is processed through specific enzyme pathways in the liver and therefore, at least theoretically, could interact with medications that use the same pathways.
 It is always best to check with your doctor or pharmacist before beginning a new herbal supplement, to check for the possibility of interactions.

 Black Seed Oil Supplements